rmsharp/mtsr/README.md

 would impose on the sampled population.
 A discussion of appropriately identifying what activities to time and how the data could be collected is included.

+Interested parties can use the two vignettes as examples to guide simulating their own value streams.
+Further customization of the simulation can facilitate the timing study design for the value streams of interest.

 This package contains all R functions used to create this document including the simulation software.
 The two vignettes share almost all